mattmassicotte/swift-evolution/proposals/0NNN-awaitable-assignment.md

 But, perhaps most importantly, understanding the implications of suspensions points on transactional state mutation is an essential skill.
-This is a phenomonon that a Swift programmer will be exposed to, one that requires they develop a sense of how to recognize and deal with.
+This is a phenomenon that a Swift programmer will be exposed to, one that requires they develop a sense of how to recognize and deal with.
 Building APIs that encourage logical races isn't a good thing.
 But, disallowing this one particular construct does not further develop recognition,